An Unnecessarily Exhaustive Guide To The EuroLeague Final Eight

 Maccabi retooled over the summer, and have now made it back one step further than they managed last year.
 Out went Alan Anderson, Andrew Wisniewski, Stephane Lasme, Maciej Lampe, D’Or Fischer, Raviv Limonad and half of David Bluthenthal’s name; in came Milan Macvan, Sofoklis Schortsanitis, Jeremy Pargo, Lior Eliyahu, Tal Burstein and Richard Hendrix.
 That’s a clear talent infusion, particularly in the frontcourt.

 The primary playmakers in the backcourt and on the wings are Pargo, Doron Perkins and Chuck Eidson.
-Eidson has worked his way up the ladder, going from D-League benches to Euroleague starting spots via a stint as the best player on a Eurocup champion.
-He struggles to score at the Euroleague level more than he ever did at Lietuvos Rytas, yet his ball handling and playmaking at the wing spots open up Pargo and Perkins for scoring opportunities using their superior physical tools, with both also playing aggressive, hounding defense.
-All three of them are willing and capable ball handlers and passers, and the three of them combine for 11.5 assists per game, which is almost unheard of at the Euroleague level.
-Problematically, all three of them also lack for a pure outside shooting touch – Pargo’s 32.8% three point shooting is the best of the three, while Perkins and Eidson are both recording marks below 30% in this Euroleague season.
-Nonetheless, despite both this flaw and Eidson’s less than stellar defense, the backcourt consistently make plays.
+Eidson has worked his way up the ladder, going from D-League benches to EuroLeague starting spots via a stint as the best player on a EuroCup champion.
+He struggles to score at the EuroLeague level more than he ever did at Lietuvos Rytas, yet his ball handling and playmaking at the wing spots open up Pargo and Perkins for scoring opportunities using their superior physical tools, with both also playing aggressive, hounding defence.
+All three of them are willing and capable ball handlers and passers, and the three of them combine for 11.5 assists per game, which is almost unheard of at the EuroLeague level.
+Problematically, all three of them also lack for a pure outside shooting touch – Pargo’s 32.8% three point shooting is the best of the three, while Perkins and Eidson are both recording marks below 30% in this EuroLeague season.
+Nonetheless, despite both this flaw and Eidson’s less than stellar defence, the backcourt consistently make plays.

 No team has sorely missed the presence of a single player than Montepaschi Siena has missed Bo McCalebb.
 Indeed, the only one who might be able to claim they miss one player that much are Partizan Belgrade, who were never able to replace McCalebb when he left them for Siena in the summer.
 Before injuring his toe in January, McCalebb was the unquestioned best player on the Siena team, and an uncheckable matchup for every other European side.
 His blistering speed, penetration ability, transition game and defensive impact were irreplaceable, and while Siena were certainly still good without him, they weren’t the potent force they were with him.